NanDesuKa-FR/shadowz-downloader/README.md

 > ```py __main__.py```

 # Some information
-> This software allows you to download the MP4 directly (with progress bar) or via HLS.
-> You need to install ffmpeg.
+> This software allows you to download the MP4 directly (with progress bar) or via HLS (You need to install ffmpeg).

 # What it looks like
 ![menu](https://imgur.com/7Zg4ODm.png)